mgrewe/ovmf/README.md

 This pipeline contains the 6 modules of a simple virtual mirror experiment, i.e., (1) webcam capture, (2) face tracking, (3) image preview, (4) delay, (5) parameter remapping, (6) rendering.
 The first value determines the type of module, e.g., `webcam_input`.

-Each module receives data from previous modules through input channels as specified in the `receive` array.
+Each module receives data from previous modules through channels as specified in the `receive` array.
-A module can have multiple input channels as in the `image_preview`.
+A module can have multiple receiver channels as in the `image_preview`.
 Each channel has a name, e.g., `image_data`, and the name of the previous module, e.g., `webcam_input`.

 Each module can be configured with additional parameters.